HEnquist/camilladsp/filterfunctions.md

   * q = 0.563535620851

 # Butterworth and Linkwitz-Riley
-For an Nth order Butterworth (N even or odd) you will have N/2 biquad sections ((N-1)/2 for odd N or floor(N/2) for either even or odd N), each will have the same resonant frequency w0 and will have Q:
+For an Nth order Butterworth you will have N/2 biquad sections if N is even, and ((N+1)/2 if N is odd.
+For odd filters one of the Biquads will be a first order filter.
+Each filter will have the same resonant frequency f0 and the second order filters will have Q according to this formula:
 ```
 Q = 1/( 2*sin((pi/N)*(n + 1/2)) )
 ```